Asking the right questions before and during your trek can help save you time, money, and your life.

 I only have 7 days, I’ve been told I can fly up to Everest base camp and shorten the trek?

 It’s a crazy idea being pushed by some super-rich people at the moment.
 It’s also a very stupid idea as you run the risk of actually dieing pretty quickly up there unless you plan to fly out again.
-If Everest Summiteers make the trek to acclimatise, what makes you think you can just fly in.
+If Everest Summiteers make the trek to acclimatize, what makes you think you can just fly in.

 In truth some of the super rich do fly in.
 Visit EBC.
 Then fly out again.
 If that’s your thing … but it’s certainly not trekking.